multiversx/mx-docs/docs/integrators/deep-history-squad.md

 Documentation in this section is preliminary and subject to change.
 :::

 Starting with the [Sirius Mainnet Upgrade](https://github.com/multiversx/mx-specs/blob/main/releases/protocol/release-specs-v1.6.0-Sirius.md), deep-history observers can resolve VM queries up to `[StoragePruning.NumActivePersisters]` (by default, 3) epochs in the past.
+Such a query specifies the `blockNonce` parameter:

 ```
 POST http://localhost:8080/vm-values/query?blockNonce={...} HTTP/1.1